vhx/community-api-documentation/tos.md

   documentation and/or other materials provided with the distribution. iv.
 Neither the name of VHX nor the names of its contributors may be used to name, endorse or promote products derived from this software without specific prior written permission of VHX.

-DISCLAIMER TO BE INCLUDED WITH GENI COMPUTER CODE:
+DISCLAIMER TO BE INCLUDED WITH VHX COMPUTER CODE:

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 c.
 Branding.
-If your product or service uses or is based upon the VHX API, and you wish to include VHX branding or logos, please contact us at api@geni.com .
+If your product or service uses or is based upon the VHX API, and you wish to include VHX branding or logos, please contact us at dev@vhx.tv .
 Absent express written permission from us, you may not use VHX branding, except as outlined in section 3(b) below.

 d.
 Rate Limits and Data Fields Restrictions.
 You understand that there is a rate limit and a restriction to the data fields displayed per application or service utilizing the VHX API and you agree that you shall comply with that rate limit and restriction to the data fields at all times.
 The rate limits and retrictions are described in the VHX API Documentation, available at http://dev.vhx.tv/.
 These rate limits and restrictions are subject to change from time to time at VHX’s sole discretion, effective immediately upon posting.
-VHX may, in its sole discretion, limit the: (i) rate at which the service, or any subset of it, may be called, (ii) the amount of storage made available to each service account, or (iii) the length of individual content segments that may be uploaded to, or served from, the service (all of the foregoing being forms of “Throttling”).
+VHX may, in its sole discretion, limit the: (i) rate at which the service, or any subset of it, may be called, (ii) the amount of storage made available to each service account, or (iii) the length of individual content segments that may be uploaded to, or served from, the service (all of the foregoing being forms of "Throttling").
 VHX may perform this Throttling globally across the entire VHX API, per end user, or on any other basis.
 You will not take steps to circumvent any technical measures we may put in place to enforce Throttling, and You understand and agree that programmatic methods intended to subvert rate limiting (including maintaining a cache of the data) are considered a violation of these Terms of Service.

 e.
 Modifications.
 VHX reserves the right to release subsequent versions of the VHX API and to require You to obtain and use the most recent version.
 If a modification is unacceptable to You, You may cancel the Service by removing the VHX API code from Your Site.
 If You continue to use the Service, You will be deemed to have accepted the modifications.